25 best things to do in Egypt

 Siwa Oasis is known for its unique culture, hilltop citadel, and spring-fed pools.
 Many people consider it the best of Egypt’s oases.
 Located 780km west of Cairo, Siwa is the most remote and perhaps the most engaging of Egypt’s oases.
 It has a distinct culture and its own language, related to the Berber languages of North Africa.

-Among the orchards, palm, and olive groves, there are many bubbling springs.
+Among the orchards, palms, and olive groves, there are many bubbling springs.
 The water is so plentiful at Siwa that large salty lakes have formed, and drainage is a major problem.
 Follow the track to the Temple of Jupiter Amun, and you will reach Ain Juba, the ancient Cleopatra’s Spring or Fountain of the Sun, whose crystal-clear waters are said to have purifying properties.

 Siwa Oasis, Egypt